 Eyal Weizman unravels Israel's mechanisms of control and its transformation of Palestinian towns, villages and roads into an artifice where all natural and built features serve military ends.
 A terrifying portrayal of urban warfare.

 “The most astonishing book on architecture that I have read in years.” – Edwin Heathcote, Financial Times

 Tariq Ali's challenge on the policies of the Obama administration.
 As the initial election of Obama signalled a political reform, Ali accounts for the escalation of war and conflict in Afghanistan and the continued appeasement of Israel.

 If I Am Not For Myself: Journey of an Anti-Zionist Jew

 by Mike Marqusee

-“A fascinating, if quirky exploration of the Zionism-versus-anti-Zionism debate, to which it adds fire.” – Jewish Chronicle
+“A fascinating exploration of the Zionism-versus-anti-Zionism debate, to which it adds fire.” – Jewish Chronicle

 “…original and urgent… ” – John Berger